veeenu/eldenring-practice-tool/README.md

 It will just lock the camera in place.
 It is enough to get off the horse and then the flag should work as intended again.
 If it doesn't work, a quitout will most likely fix it.

-## No upgrades in item spawner (Issue: https://github.com/veeenu/eldenring-practice-tool/issues/3)

-At the moment, you can't spawn an upgraded weapon as I have not figured out a way to map upgrade level to item ID.
-This feature will happen as soon as this will get figured out.

 # Troubleshooting / FAQ

 ## I found an issue.
 What do I do?